niveedkumarreddy/webmethods-io-int-cicd/webmethods_framework_phase-1.md

 2. Extend testing framework
 3. Incorporate design for code review

+## Azure DevOps Pipeline Setup (summary)

+A complete, standalone setup guide with step‑by‑step instructions, variable group configuration, pipeline workflows, scripts overview, and troubleshooting is available in the repository.
+Use the guide to configure Azure Pipelines, variable groups, and secrets (Azure Key Vault or GitHub), and to learn how the provided scripts (`pipelines/scripts/`) are used by each YAML pipeline.

+Link to full guide: [Azure DevOps Pipeline Setup Guide](./AZURE_DEVOPS_PIPELINE_SETUP.md)

 ## How to use/test
 1. Clone / Fork the automation repo
 2. Adjust the environment configs